Gemstone Examination Lesson

 This stone looks like a tourmaline.
 I made that initial assessment based partly on its shape – tourmaline crystals are elongated, so rectangular gems are common – and partly on its color – green, but slightly grayish.
 It’s certainly not an emerald or other chromium-colored gem.

 The end facets are black.
-No light was …
+No light was passing through them.
+This is …